Farratto/TriggerMeTimbers/README.md

 Check it out and please let me know if you have any comments or concerns.
 Hope it helps!

-## Installation
+### Installation

-Download [TriggerMeTimbers.ext](https://github.com/Farratto/TriggerMeTimbers/releases) and place in the extensions subfolder of the Fantasy Grounds data folder.
+You can install and find the source code at Farratto's [GitHub](https://github.com/Farratto/TriggerMeTimbers/releases). \
+You can ask questions at the [Fantasy Grounds Forum](https://www.fantasygrounds.com/forums/showthread.php?73326-Trigger-Me-Timbers).

-## Attribution
+### Attribution

 SmiteWorks owns rights to code sections copied from their rulesets by permission for Fantasy Grounds community development. \
 'Fantasy Grounds' is a trademark of SmiteWorks USA, LLC. \
-'Fantasy Grounds' is Copyright 2004-2021 SmiteWorks USA LLC. \
+'Fantasy Grounds' is Copyright 2004-2021 SmiteWorks USA LLC.

 <a href="https://www.vecteezy.com/free-vector/lightning-bolt">Lightning Bolt Vectors by Vecteezy</a> \
 <a href="https://www.vecteezy.com/free-vector/wood-board">Wood Board Vectors by Vecteezy</a>

+### Change Log

+* v0.2.1-rc1: Minor bug fix